lschiweck/LLM-NPC-Agents/README.md

-# LLM NPCs – Intelligent Context-Aware AI Agents for Unity
+# LLM NPC Agents – Real-Time Voice AI Backend

+> 🚧 **Early Release** – Feedback welcome!
+This project is under active development.
+Please report issues and suggestions.

 **Note:** This project is a **modified version** of [KoljaB/RealtimeVoiceChat](https://github.com/KoljaB/RealtimeVoiceChat).
 The technical **core (audio streaming, STT, TTS, WebSocket structure)** is based on that project, but the backend has been significantly expanded to support **multi-NPC interaction**, **Game Manager story orchestration**, and **dynamic context injection**.

 ---

-**Intelligent agent-based NPCs for Unity** – Create context-aware characters that dynamically respond to game events, follow evolving storylines, and interact naturally through real-time voice conversation.
+**AI backend for embodied agents** – Create immersive environments where NPCs can talk to players and converse with each other, while an AI Game Manager injects context and drives the storyline in the background.
+Supports **agent-to-player dialogue**, **agent-to-agent conversations**, and **dynamic context injection** – all with real-time voice via STT/TTS.
+Includes Unity integration scripts; the WebSocket-based architecture works with any platform.

 ![LLM NPCs Demo](example.png)

 ## What This Project Does

-This system enables **intelligent NPC agents** in Unity that go beyond simple chatbots:
+This system provides the **AI backend for intelligent NPCs** that go beyond simple chatbots:

 - 🎮 **Game Manager AI** – An invisible "game master" that orchestrates the story in the background, analyzes player actions, and dynamically injects instructions into NPCs to shape their behavior
 - 🧠 **Context-Aware NPCs** – Characters that understand game state, react to player discoveries, and adapt their responses based on injected game context